seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 So stakes me to the ground I cannot move.

 **MERCUTIO**
-You are a lover; borrow Cupid’s wings,
+You are a lover; borrow Cupid's wings,
 And soar with them above a common bound.

 **ROMEO**
 I am too sore enpierced with his shaft
 To soar with his light feathers, and so bound,
 I cannot bound a pitch above dull woe:
-Under love’s heavy burden do I sink.
+Under love's heavy burden do I sink.

 **MERCUTIO**
 And, to sink in it, should you burden love;